 Ways to reduce tar and soot build up in your chimney

-1. Always connect a stove to an approved chimney (as per building code regulations) that means using double skin insulated flue pipe, insulated or non-insulated flexible chimney liner(depending on application), or poured chimney liner.
+1. Always connect a stove to an approved chimney (as per building code regulations) which means using double skin insulated flue pipe, insulated or non-insulated flexible chimney liner(depending on application), or poured chimney liner.

 2. Regularly have the chimney swept - at least once a year, we recommend, at the end of the burning season.